Oliver Franks, Baron Franks: Post-war activities

 Franks was a Liberal and a great supporter of Clement Attlee.
 He was admired by Ernest Bevin.
 He had frequent conversations with Winston Churchill and Jawaharlal Nehru.
-After a spell as Provost of his alma mater, Queen's College (1946-8), he was summoned by Bevin in 1947 to head the British delegation at the European discussions about George Marshall's proposals of aid.
+After a spell as Provost of his alma mater, Queen's College (1946–8), he was summoned by Bevin in 1947 to head the British delegation at the European discussions about George Marshall's proposals of aid.
 He helped found NATO (North Atlantic Treaty Organisation), and became chairman of the Organisation for European Economic Cooperation.
-He also had the dubious distinction of having on his staff at various times Kim Philby, Guy Burgess and Donald Duart Maclean.
+He also had on his staff at various times Kim Philby, Guy Burgess and Donald Duart Maclean.

 He was made ambassador to the United States in 1948.
 According to an urban legend there was one minor embarrassment early in his term.
 In 1948, a Washington radio station contacted ambassadors in the US capital, asking what each most wished for Christmas.
 The French ambassador said he would like to see peace throughout the world.
 The Russian ambassador wanted freedom for all people enslaved by imperialism.
 Sir Oliver Franks mistook the request, saying: "Well, it’s very kind of you to ask.
 I’d quite like a box of crystallised fruit."

 When he returned to England from Washington he took up the post of Chairman of Lloyds Bank which he held only from 1954 to 1962, although he remained a director until 1975.
 Between 1960 and 1962 he was also chairman of Friends Provident.
 He was a member of the Steering Committee of the Bilderberg Group.
 From 1962 to 1976 he was Provost of Worcester College, Oxford.